coder4-c/survivor_support/SECRETS.md

 ## ⚠️ CRITICAL SECURITY NOTICE

-This document contains **ALL SECRET INFORMATION** found in the Safe Circle project.
+This document contains **ALL SECRET INFORMATION** found in the Salama project.
 Treat this file as HIGHLY CONFIDENTIAL and **NEVER commit it to version control**.

 ## 📋 SECURITY CHECKLIST